igogo-x86/HexRaysPyTools/readme.md

 __Unpack__ - dismembers a selected structure and adds all its fields to the builder.

+__Load__ - loads a predefined type that is loaded into IDA into the structure builder.

 __Remove__ - removes the information about selected fields.

 __Clear__ - clears all.